What our students say

 Become a University Partner

-Initiated by the London School of Economics, who are hosting the Entente Cordiale Day 2025 for the finalists oral presentation before Grand Jury, the Entente Cordiale University Challenge is open to any academic institution based in France or the UK.
+Initiated by the London School of Economics, which hosted the Entente Cordiale Day 2025 for the finalist oral presentation, the Entente Cordiale University Challenge is open to any academic institution based in France or the UK.
 Every year, our university partners are invited to the Entente Cordiale Day Closing Ceremony on

 Contact us to register interest